paulzi/fast-grid/docs/index.md

 }
 ```

-Note: `12 null 6 4 (1 of 5)` - list of span spl-columns for default breakpoints
+Note: `12 null 6 4 (1 of 5)` - list of span columns for default breakpoints
 ```
 (
  xxs: 0px,